luzero-luvis/terraform-aws-vpc-lab/README.md

 ### All 11 route entries across your 4 route tables

-Think of each table like the R1 ROUTING TABLE in the image — TYPE tells you who added it, DESTINATION is where the packet wants to go, NEXT HOP is which door to push it out of.
+Think of each table like the R1 ROUTING TABLE in the image — TYPE tells you who added it, NETWORK is the destination CIDR, INTERFACE is which exit door the packet uses (igw, nat, pcx, or local).

 ---